rothgar/justingarrison.com/content/prfaq.md

 _[Solution]_ Meetings are so problematic that some companies have banned them altogether or tried to make employees more aware of the costs involved.
 Studies have found that meetings are not the problem.
 Bad meetings are.
-Recurring meetings that exist because they've always existed, meetings with the same people dominating the conversation, and meetings no one—not even the orginizer—prepared for are all examples of bad meetings.
+Recurring meetings that exist because they've always existed, meetings with the same people dominating the conversation, and meetings no one—not even the organizer—prepared for are all examples of bad meetings.
 They don't allow efficient sharing of information, new voices to speak their opinions, or help the company make decisions.

 Document driven meetings come from Amazon when Jeff Bezos banned PowerPoint in meetings in 2004.